|

 specify which policies to use and modify their behavior.

-The incoming call requests can be routed using a number
+An incoming call request can be routed using the following

 explicit

-The destination is explicitly specified in the routing
+The destination is explicitly specified in the call to be routed.

 internal